PetyrB2/22AprEnable1_IMS/README.md

 ==================================================================

-# 1. An rxample of using the application to CREATE a new Customer:
+# 1. An example of using the application to CREATE a new Customer:

 OUR MENU Pops up: